-The current union campaign is being driven by student employees from all divisions within NSSR, as well as from NSPE, Parsons and Lang.
+The union campaign has being driven by student employees from all divisions within NSSR, NSPE, Parsons and Lang.
 Our campaign is affiliated with the UAW (United Auto Workers), which has been a strong partner with student workers across the US.
 This is a high point for academic worker organizing, and students from private universities all over the Northeast have come together with The New School, NYU and Columbia to strategize and lend support to each other’s campaigns.

 Why are we organizing?

 Currently, we compete annually for precarious jobs that lack a living wage, health benefits, and sick days, while often requiring unpaid overtime hours.
 We want to change that by addressing these and other concerns through collective bargaining.

 We are part of a growing movement.
 In December 2016, Columbia RAs and TAs voted to join the UAW in a overwhelming landslide victory.
 Student workers at NYU have successfully organized: In their first contract they achieved minimum pay rate increases of 38%, health care, and many other benefits.
 Their recently concluded second contract gave them the highest combined compensation (stipend plus salary) of any university in the country.
 We deserve that as well, and we can make it happen together!